ksu-cs-textbooks/cis400/content/D-milestones/10-milestone-8/_index.md

 While the exact appearance and functionality of the GUI is up to you, it should provide a "Return to Order" button (this can alternatively be labeled as "Select Items" or something similar) which returns to the order to allow changes to be made, as well as a "Finalize Sale" which should invoke the method you defined in your intermediate class for finalizing the sale.
 Once this has finished, you should print the receipt and begin a new order (see the details on _Canceling the Order_ above for details).

+{{% notice note %}}
+You may optionally use a more common subset of currency denominations in your View and ViewModel consisting of: Pennies, Nickels, Dimes, Quarters, Ones, Fives, Tens, and Twenties.
+{{% /notice %}}

 #### Printing the Receipt

 The _RoundRegister.dll_ contains a `ReceiptPrinter` class that exposes two methods: